atlas-brown/slowpoke/INSTRUCTIONS.md

 ![social](evaluation/sample_output/social_medium.png)
 </details>

-To create the plot similar to Fig. 8 in the paper, run
+To create the plot similar to Fig. 8 in the paper, run:

 ```console
 $ ./evaluation/plot_macro.py